On the multi-stage shortest path problem under distributional uncertainty: Base model

-Consider a network $G$ depicted in Figure \ref{fig: comparison} and let $s = 1$, $f = 8$.
-We suppose that arc costs satisfy the support constraints $l_a \leq c_a \leq u_a$ outlined inside each arc, i.e., $c_a \in [l_a, u_a]$ with probability~$1$.
+We consider a network $G$ depicted in Figure \ref{fig: comparison} with $s = 1$ and $f = 8$.
+The arc costs are supposed to satisfy support constraints outlined inside each arc, i.e., $c_a \in [l_a, u_a]$ with probability~$1$.
 Furthermore, we introduce a unique linear expectation constraint given by:

 where $A' := \{(2,4),(2,5),(3,6),(3,7)\}$.
-Next, we consider three different cases with respect to the additional distributional information \textit{observed by the user}: \begin{itemize} \item \textbf{Case 1 (no additional information).} Assume that the user picks a complete $s-f$ path \textit{first} and does not observe any additional distributional information.
-Since any user's path contains exactly one arc from $A'$, the attacker sets the expected of this arc equal to $1$ and, thus, the worst-case expected loss incurred by the user is also equal to $1$. \item \textbf{Case 2 (full information).} Naturally, the lower bound on the user's expected loss can be obtained, if the attacker reveals the distribution of arc costs, $\mathbb{Q}$, before the user picks any feasible path.
-Since the user's path is not known in advance, the optimal attacker's decision is to set expected costs of $0.25$ for each arc in $A'$.
-Then the user's worst-case expected loss equals $0.25$. \item \textbf{Case 2 (successive revelation of information).} Assume that, if the user stays at node $2$, then it may compare the expected costs of $(2,4)$ and $(2,5)$.
+Next, we consider three different cases with respect to the additional distributional information \textit{observed by the user}: \begin{itemize} \item \textbf{Case 1 (no additional information).} If the user picks a path \textit{before} the realization of $\mathbb{Q} \in \mathcal{Q}$, then the user's path contains exactly one arc from $A'$ and the attacker may set the expected of this arc equal to $1$.
+Then the worst-case expected loss incurred by the user is also equal to $1$. \item \textbf{Case 2 (full information).} If the user picks a path \textit{after} the realization of $\mathbb{Q} \in \mathcal{Q}$, then the optimal attacker's decision is to set expected costs of $0.25$ for each arc in $A'$.
+Then the worst-case expected loss of the user equals $0.25$ (this value can be also viewed as some \textit{lower bound} on the user's expected~loss). \item \textbf{Case 2 (successive revelation of information).} Assume that, if the user stays at node $2$, then it may compare the expected costs of $(2,4)$ and $(2,5)$.
 In other words, the attacker indicates whether the following linear expectation constraint holds or not:

 In this case it is optimal for the user to traverse through $(1,2)$ and then to pick an arc with the smallest expected cost.
 In fact, the expected cost of the latter arc cannot exceed $0.5$ due to the initial constraint (\ref{ex: eq: linear expectation constraint}), which results in the worst-case expected loss of $0.5$. \end{itemize}